 Get Started with TMJ Treatment in Bellefontaine Neighbors, MO at Axes Physical Therapy

-For anyone experiencing jaw pain or thinking they may have TMD, Axes Physical Therapy provides a free injury screening and is ready to help.
-Our personalized, patient-centered approach to TMJ treatment in Bellefontaine Neighbors, MO offers effective solutions to alleviate pain, improve jaw function, and restore your quality of life.
+Axes Physical Therapy offers a free injury screening for those dealing with jaw pain or who believe they may have Temporomandibular Joint Dysfunction (TMD).
+Our individualized, patient-centered TMJ treatment in Bellefontaine Neighbors, MO provides effective relief, improves jaw movement, and enhances overall quality of life.
 We offer Temporomandibular Joint Dysfunction therapy at our Ballwin location.